 Permethrin is safe to the rodents; it is, however, lethal to ticks and other insects.
 It is also toxic to cats and fish, so use your best judgement if those are concerns.

-For a few bucks you can make your own anti-tick tubes that are just as effective, saving you a ton of money and keeping your yard free of both ticks and Lyme disease.
+For a few bucks, you can make your own anti-tick tubes that are just as effective, saving you a ton of money and keeping your yard free of both ticks and Lyme disease.